 Learning a language enriches the curriculum, providing excitement, enjoyment and challenge for children and teachers, helping to create enthusiastic learners and to develop positive attitudes to language learning throughout life.
 The natural links between languages and other areas of the curriculum can enhance the overall teaching and learning experience.
 The skills, knowledge and understanding gained make a major contribution to the development of children’s oracy and literacy and to their understanding of their own culture/s and those of others.
 Language also lies at the heart of ideas about individual identity and community, and learning another language can do a great deal to shape children’s ideas in this critical area as well as giving them a new perspective on their own language.

-Languages are taught at all ages at Bicton C. E. Primary School.
-Incidental French is taught in Classes 1 and 2, and Classes 3, 4 and 5 use Languagenut resources for their French lessons each week.
+Incidental French is taught in Key Stage 1 and children in Key Stage 2 use Languagenut resources for their French lessons each week.

 Our aims of teaching MFL are for children to: